dburak/http-401-403-errors/README.md

 # http-40x-status
-Very good presentation of HTTP 40x errors
+Very good presentation of HTTP 401 and 403 errors

     +-----------------------
     | RESOURCE EXISTS ? (if private it is often checked AFTER auth check)